MS2GT: The MODIS Swath-to-Grid Toolbox

 - The fifth line specifies the center of the map which is usually, but not necessarily, the map projection origin.
 Here we set it equal to the map projection origin: 40 N 105 W.

-- The next five lines (the sixth through tenth lines) specify parameters that would be useful to programs that produce graphic overlays (see Points, Pixels, Grids, and Cells).
-They are not used by the MS2GT software, are present in the mpp file as place holders.
+- The next five lines (the sixth through tenth lines) specify parameters that would be useful to programs that produce graphic overlays.
+Refer to the Points, Pixels, Grids, and Cells: A Mapping and Gridding Primer document.
+They are not used by the MS2GT software, but are present in the mpp file as place holders.

 - The eleventh line, if present, specifies the equatorial radius to use instead of the default 6371.228 km.
 Here we specify 6370.997 km.